Philippines Travel Guide: The Ultimate 3-week itinerary Philippines Travel Guide: The Ultimate 3-week itinerary

 Where to Stay in El Nido

-Choose a hostel or hotel on one of the beautiful beaches in El Nido.
-See all hotels here.
+Choose a hostel or hotel on one of the beautiful beaches in El Nido, with incredible views over the turquoise waters.

 Tip: You could also choose to stay in El Nido town.
 Although the town itself used to be a little underwhelming, it has been developing fast and now has some great hotels and restaurants.